Prophecy Proves the Bible

 The Jews were scattered to every country in the known world.

-The Bible also tells us how the Jews would be mistreated in the countries they go to:
+The Bible also tells us how the Jews will be treated in the countries they go to:

-This is what is known as anti-Semitism.
-Anti-Semitism was first prophesied 1,500 years before it happened - by Moses in Deuteronomy 28:32.
-Moses said:
+Anti-Semitism was first prophesied 1,500 years before it happened - by Moses in Deuteronomy.

 And you shall become an astonishment, a proverb, and a byword among all nations where the Lord will drive you.